ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/README.md

 ## Overview

-This directory contains the ligand behavior analysis workflow for the **04_AlphaFold_CAF** molecular dynamics simulation set.
+This directory contains the ligand behavior analysis workflow for the `04_AlphaFold_CAF` molecular dynamics simulation set.

+The folder label` 04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

-The analyses were performed to evaluate ligand stability, positional retention, and interaction persistence within the binding pocket across **three independent MD replicas**.
-Together, these metrics provide a focused assessment of whether the ligand remains stably associated with the binding region, undergoes pose rearrangement, or shows signs of partial or complete dissociation.
+The analyses were performed to evaluate ligand positional behavior, pocket proximity, and interaction patterns across three independent MD replicas.
+Together, these metrics provide a focused assessment of whether the ligand remains close to the predefined pocket region, undergoes local pose rearrangement, or shows larger displacement during the simulation.

 ---